-Power and Energy Sector in India
+Power and Energy Sector in India: Growth, Challenges & Opportunities

-India, one of the fastest-growing economies globally, has a burgeoning demand for power and energy.
+Power and Energy Sector in India is one of the fastest-growing economies globally, has a burgeoning demand for power and energy.
 With a population exceeding 1.3 billion people and a rapidly developing economy, India's power and energy sector plays a crucial role in the country's growth and development.

 Power Sector in India